aws-powertools/powertools-lambda-python/docs/utilities/parser.md

 * Defines data in pure Python classes, then parse, validate and extract only what you want
 * Built-in envelopes to unwrap, extend, and validate popular event sources payloads
 * Enforces type hints at runtime with user-friendly errors
-* Support for Pydantic v1 and v2
+* Support for Pydantic v2

 ## Getting started

 ### Install

-Powertools for AWS Lambda (Python) supports Pydantic v1 and v2.
+Powertools for AWS Lambda (Python) supports Pydantic v2.
 Each Pydantic version requires different dependencies before you can use Parser.

-#### Using Pydantic v1

-!!! info "This is not necessary if you're installing Powertools for AWS Lambda (Python) via [Lambda Layer/SAR](../index.md#lambda-layer){target="_blank"}"

-Add `aws-lambda-powertools[parser]` as a dependency in your preferred tool: _e.g._, _requirements.txt_, _pyproject.toml_.

-???+ warning
-    This will increase the compressed package size by >10MB due to the Pydantic dependency.

-    To reduce the impact on the package size at the expense of 30%-50% of its performance [Pydantic can also be installed without binary files](https://pydantic-docs.helpmanual.io/install/#performance-vs-package-size-trade-off){target="_blank" rel="nofollow"}:

-	Pip example: `SKIP_CYTHON=1 pip install --no-binary pydantic aws-lambda-powertools[parser]`

 #### Using Pydantic v2